 This first tutorial/vignette will show the basic population dynamics as they happen in quantiNEMO (qN).

 1.1 A first simulation of a growing population

+keywords: default values, minimal required parameters, comments, setup file, carrying capacity, regulating population size

 Let’s start with a basic setup file.
 Open notepad (or your personal favourite plain text editor) and type the text below into it (copying it directly can often give silly errors):